 The Safed Tourist Information Center, located at 17 Alkebetz Street, operates throughout Sukkot to provide maps and other information to visitors.

 Safed is an old city with lots of winding alleys, which makes it difficult to navigate as a solo traveler.
 The best way to see the hidden wonders of Safed (Tsfat/Tzfat) this Sukkot is on a guided tour.
-Check out the Safed, Tiberias and Mount Meron day tour, or this 3-day guided tour of Northern Israel.
+Check out the Safed, Tiberias and Mount Meron day tour.